-Courses in computer and informational science departments can be given face to face (in person/classroom), blended learning, and or virtual learning platforms.
+Courses in computer and information science departments can be given face to face (in person/classroom), blended learning, and or virtual learning platforms.
 These three options are dependent upon the need of the community and with local ISD, authorizer, and/or State approval as may be applicable.
 Virtual Course Offering (VCO) could be all virtual or blended learning course where students receive academic instruction online through a computer over the internet in addition to traditional academic instruction.

 Computer & Information Technology

-GRADES: (K-5)

-CREDIT TYPE: Technology
+GRADES: (K-6) CREDIT TYPE: Technology

-GRADES: (K-5) CREDIT TYPE: Technology CREDIT(S): 0.5
+Course No/MI ID: 60003 CREDIT(S): 0.5